AR vs. VR: What is the difference?Posted by

-Arguably, the most well-known example of AR in practice is the Pokémon Go game that took the world by storm in 2016.
-However, it’s also widely used in education and training applications.
-Similarly, Snapchat filters which overlay digital features on a live selfie are an AR technology.
+Arguably, the most well-known example of AR in practice is the Pokémon Go game, which took the world by storm in 2016.
+However, education and training applications also use AR widely.
+Similarly, Snapchat filters that overlay digital features on a live selfie are an AR technology.

 AR vs. VR – which is right for you?

-It’s not always a case of AR vs. VR, as these two technologies are often blended together to create a more immersive experience.
-For example, VR applications can be augmented with vibrations to add an extra dimension to the virtual experience.
+It’s not always a case of AR vs. VR.
+Sometimes, you can blend these two technologies together to create a more immersive experience.
+For example, you can augment VR applications with vibrations to add an extra dimension to the virtual experience.

 Virtual and augmented reality are becoming increasingly common in a diverse range of industries and sectors.

 In healthcare, surgeons can wear AR glasses to provide the vital information they need while performing operations.
 Manufacturing sectors around the world have also adopted AR; it’s used to project a digital operating canvas onto a work surface to provide audio and visual prompts that guide manual manufacturing processes.
 Furthermore, AR has made huge leaps in the education and training sector, where it helps to make learning materials more accessible for visual learners.

 - Virtual reality